-1 Reporter's Note 2 Source: UCOTA Section 12.
-4 SECTION 14.
+SECTION 15.
 PERFECTION OF SECURITY INTEREST.

-5 (a) Except as otherwise provided in this section or in Section (27), a security interest in a 6 vessel may be perfected only by delivery to the office of an application for a certificate of title 7 that identifies the secured party and otherwise complies with Section 6.
-The security interest is 8 perfected on the later of delivery to the office of the application and any applicable fee or attachment of the security interest under [UCC Section 9-203].
-9 10 (b) If the interest of a person named as owner, lessor, consignor, or bailor in an 11 application for a certificate of title delivered to the office is a security interest, the application 12 sufficiently identifies the person as a secured party.
-The identification on the application for a 13 certificate of title of a person as owner, lessor, consignor, or bailor is not by itself a factor in 14 determining whether the person's interest is a security interest.
-15 (c) If the office has created a certificate of title for a vessel, a security interest in the 16 vessel may be perfected by delivery to the office of an application, on any form the office may 17 require, to have the security interest added to the certificate of title.
-The application must be 18 signed by an owner of the vessel or by the secured party and must include: 19 (1) the name of the owner of record; (2) the name and mailing address of the secured party; 20 21 (3) the hull identification number for the vessel; and (4) if the office has created a written certificate of title for the vessel, the written 22 23 certificate of title.
+- (a) Except as otherwise provided in this section or Section 28, a security interest in a vessel may be perfected only by delivery to the office of an application for a certificate of title that identifies the secured party and otherwise complies with Section 7.
+The security interest is perfected on the later of delivery to the office of the application and the applicable fee or attachment of the security interest under [UCC Section 9-203]. - (b) If the interest of a person named as owner, lessor, consignor, or bailor in an application for a certificate of title delivered to the office is a security interest, the application sufficiently identifies the person as a secured party.
+Identification on the application for a certificate of a person as owner, lessor, consignor, or bailor is not by itself a factor in determining whether the person's interest is a security interest. - (c) If the office has created a certificate of title for a vessel, a security interest in the vessel may be perfected by delivery to the office of an application, on a form the office may require, to have the security interest added to the certificate.
+The application must be signed by an owner of the vessel or by the secured party and must include: - (1) the name of the owner of record; - (2) the name and mailing address of the secured party; - (3) the hull identification number for the vessel; and - (4) if the office has created a written certificate of title for the vessel, the certificate.